slricta/honda-dasma/README.md

 # Honda Cars Dasmariñas

-This project is an updated website version for **Honda Cars Dasmariñas**.
+This project is an ongoing update for the **Honda Cars Dasmariñas** website.

-## Overview

-- Refreshes the current website design and layout
-- Improves page structure for a cleaner user experience
-- Keeps content easy to maintain using simple static files

 ## Project Files